slacgismo/gismo-cloud-deploy/README.md

 Getting the logs information of workers in real time needs a serial step as follows:

-- Open a new terminal, list all running worker services' name as command below:
+- Make sure the nodes are generated, and wokers are running.
+Open a new terminal, list all running worker services' name as command below:

 ```bash